Neural Network Approach to Portfolio Optimization with Leverage Constraints:a Case Study on High Inflation Investment: Outperform dynamic benchmark under bounded leverage

-In Section \ref{sec:closed-form}, we derive the closed-form solution under the jump-diffusion model, by obtaining the first-order optimality of the corresponding PIDE of the problem.
-The closed-form solution requires several unrealistic assumptions such as continuous rebalancing, unlimited leverage, and trading in insolvency.
+In Section \ref{sec:closed-form}, we derive the closed-form solution under the jump-diffusion model, which requires several unrealistic assumptions such as continuous rebalancing, unlimited leverage, and trading in insolvency.
 Furthermore, the closed-form solution is specific to the investment objective defined in the CD problem (\ref{prob:CD_cont}).
-Ideally, we would like to solve the general investment problem (\ref{generic_optimal_problem}) under realistic constraints, such as discrete rebalancing and limited leverage (i.e., leverage constraints discussed in Section \ref{sec:leverage}).
-Unfortunately, for such cases, closed-form solutions rarely exist.
-Therefore, we often need to solve the problem numerically.
+To discover optimal strategies for high inflation regimes, capability in solving general investment problem (\ref{generic_optimal_problem}) for different objectives and under realistic constraints, such as discrete rebalancing and limited leverage (i.e., leverage constraints discussed in Section \ref{sec:leverage}), is critically beneficial.
+Therefore, we need computationally efficient methods to solve these problems numerically, particularly in high-dimensional cases.

-One method of solving a discrete-time multi-period optimal asset allocation problem utilizes dynamic programming (DP) based reinforcement learning (RL) algorithms.
+Solving a discrete-time multi-period optimal asset allocation problem often utilizes dynamic programming (DP).
 For example, \citet{dixon2020machine,park2020intelligent,lucarelli2020deep,gao2020application} use Q-learning algorithms to solve the discrete-time multi-period optimal allocation problem.
 In general, if there are $N_a$ assets to invest in, then the use of Q-learning involves approximation of an action-value function (``Q'' function) which is a ${(2N_a+1)}$-dimensional function \citep{van2023beating} which represents the conditional expectation of the cumulative rewards at an intermediate state.\footnote{Intuitively, the dimensionality comes from tracking the allocation in the $N_a$ assets for both the active portfolio and benchmark portfolio when evaluating the changes in wealth of both portfolios over one period in the action-value function.} Meanwhile, the optimal control is a mapping from the state space to the allocation fractions to the assets.
 If the state space is relatively low-dimensional, \footnote{For example, the state space of problem (\ref{prob:CD_cont}) with assumptions of a fixed-mix strategy is a vector in $\mathbb{R}^3$.} then the DP-based approaches are potentially unnecessarily high-dimensional.